sing-droid/sing-droid/README.md

 ![Profile Banner](https://user-images.githubusercontent.com/placeholder/banner.png)

 ## 📌 About Me
-Dynamic and motivated **Software Testing** professional skilled in **Selenium, Cypress, Java, JavaScript, and Python**.
+Dynamic and motivated **Software Testing** professional skilled in **Selenium, Cypress, Java, JavaScript.
 Experienced in **manual and automation testing**, with strong problem-solving abilities and attention to detail.
 Adept at designing and executing test scenarios to ensure efficient identification and documentation of software issues.

 ---